sstativa/h265/README.md

 - one by one conversion, use `/usr/local/bin/ffmpeg`, keep original files, create log file, use CPU decoder, set video sync method to `vfr`, enable async, convert audio stream to AAC, convert all files in `/mnt/usb/media` and save them to `/mnt/usb/converted/`.

-`/script/h265 -m 1 -f /script/bin/v3.3.0/FFmpeg/ffmpeg -u $PUID -g $PGID --vsync vfr --keep /in /out`

-/script/h265 -m 1 -f /script/bin/v3.3.0/FFmpeg/ffmpeg -u $PUID -g $PGID --vsync vfr --keep /in /out
 ### Notes
-`uid` and `gid` are only useful if the script runs inside a Docker container.
+* `uid` and `gid` are only useful if the script runs inside a Docker container.
+* use --async if audio is not synchoronized with video (common issue for livestreams recordings).